vesoft-inc/nebula/docs/manual-EN/2.query-language/3.language-structure/schema-object-names.md

 * Permitted characters in identifiers:

-       ASCII: [0-9,a-z,A-Z,_] (basic Latin letters, digits 0-9, underscore), Other punctuation characters are not supported.
+       ASCII: [0-9,a-z,A-Z,_] (basic Latin letters, digits 0-9, underscore), other punctuation characters are not supported.
 * All identifiers must begin with a letter of the alphabet.
 * Identifiers are case sensitive.
 * You cannot use a keyword (a reserved word) as an identifier.